tanrax/notion-to-joplin/README.md

 ## Usage

-1. Export your Notion workspace as Markdown & CSV (with subpages) and unzip the archive.
+1. Export your Notion workspace as Markdown & CSV (with subpages).

 2. Download script.